openedx-unsupported/blockstore/decisions/0001-bundle-granularity.rst

 a new BundleVersion of the Course would be created to point to that Snapshot.
-An interruption in the publishing process during Snapshot creation could result in an orphaned Snapshot that's not pointed to by a BundleVersion, but shouldn't result in a broken or inconsitent state.
+An interruption in the publishing process during Snapshot creation could result in an orphaned Snapshot that's not pointed to by a BundleVersion, but shouldn't result in a broken or inconsistent state.

 Hierarchy Representation
 ========================